szcompressor/cuSZ/README.md

 How does SZ/cuSZ work?
 </summary>

-Prediction-based SZ algorithm comprises of 4 major parts
+Prediction-based SZ algorithm comprises four major parts,

 0. User specifies error-mode (e.g., absolute value (`abs`), or relative to data value magnitude (`r2r`) and error-bound.
-1. Prediction errors are quantized/integerized in units of input error-bound (*quant-code*).
-A selected range of quant-codes are stored, whereas the out-of-range codes are otherwise gathered as *outlier*.
+1. Prediction errors are quantized in units of input error-bound (*quant-code*).
+Range-limited quant-codes are stored, whereas the out-of-range codes are otherwise gathered as *outlier*.
 3. The in-range quant-codes are fed into Huffman encoder.
 A Huffman symbol may be represented in multiple bytes.
 4. (CPU-only) additional DEFLATE method is applied to exploit repeated patterns.
 As of CLUSTER '21 cuSZ+ work, an RLE method performs a similar pattern-exploiting.